cvxpy/cvxpy/README.md

 b = np.ndarray(...)
 ```

 Parameters allow you to change the problem data without reconstructing the problem.
 The following example defines a LASSO problem.
-The value of gamma is varied to constructs a tradeoff curve of the least squares penalty vs. the cardinality of x.
+The value of gamma is varied to construct a tradeoff curve of the least squares penalty vs. the cardinality of x.

 ```
 from cvxpy import *